 What deposit structure do Brickell pre-construction condos require?

 Most projects follow a staged deposit schedule totaling 20% to 50% of the purchase price during construction.
 A typical structure is 10% at contract, 10% at groundbreaking, and 10% at top-off.
 Ultra-luxury projects like St. Regis and Mandarin Oriental may require 40% to 50% total deposits.
 In the current market, some developers are offering reduced deposit schedules to attract buyers.
+My Miami pre-construction buying process guide covers every payment milestone, what escrow protects you from, and how to negotiate deposit terms in a buyer's market.

 Is Brickell a good investment for international buyers?

 Brickell is one of Miami's strongest neighborhoods for international buyers.
 The 54% cash buyer rate reflects heavy international and domestic investor participation.
 Walk Score 93, Brightline rail access, Brickell City Centre, and the concentration of financial offices make Brickell attractive for buyers from Latin America, Europe, and the Northeast U.S. who want a primary or secondary residence with strong rental demand.
+International buyers should also review the complete guide for foreign nationals buying Miami real estate, which covers financing options, FIRPTA considerations, and LLC structuring for non-U.S. residents.
+Country-specific FIRPTA withholding rates, property tax obligations, and capital gains treatment are detailed in my Miami real estate tax guide for international buyers.

 When will Brickell pre-construction condos be delivered?